Photos by Greg Premru

 I also used the period’s nickel fittings and bought vintage glass lampshades.
-I even collected Depression-era and mid-century kitchenware and tablecloths to add color to the design.
+I even collected Depression-era and mid-century kitchenware and tablecloths to add color to the design of this 1930s kitchen.

 The room revolves around my cookstove, a 1930 Magic Chef range restored by Dave Erickson in Littleton, Massachusetts.
 (Dave also made the matching hood.)
 The stove’s enamel colors were the basis for all my other selections: off-white linoleum flooring with a black and red border, buttercream cabinets, and red accents.